sachinym/Github-Advanced-Security/Getting-Started.md

    ![Picture1](./images/github.png)

-   >**Note:** Navigate to the **Environment** tab to view the key-value pairs of the **GitHub Org User**, and **GitHub Org Password**.
+   >**Note:** Navigate to the **Environment** tab to view the key-value pairs of the **GitHub Org User** and **GitHub Org Password**.
 You can use the copy buttons under the actions column to have the values copied instantly.
 Alternatively, it is suggested to have the values copied over onto a notepad for easy accessibility.

     ![Picture1](./images/2nd.png)